ardhynugroho/nginx-ingress-apigw/ngxone-demo.md

-# Demo: Observability NGINX One
+# TODO Demo: Observability NGINX One

-1. enable nginx-agent